Skip to content

 App Security and Permission Management

 Apps are the most common delivery mechanism for mobile malware.
-According to the Google Android Security Report 2026, the company removed over 2.4 million policy-violating apps from the Play Store in 2025 alone — and that figure excludes apps that slipped through initial review.
+According to Google's Android Security Report, the company removed over 2.4 million policy-violating apps from the Play Store in 2025 alone — a figure that excludes apps that slipped through initial review before being caught later.

-The risk is not limited to obscure apps.
-Legitimate-looking utility apps — flashlights, QR scanners, weather apps — have repeatedly been caught harvesting contact lists, recording microphone audio in the background, or tracking precise location data and selling it to data brokers.
+The risk is not limited to obscure apps from unknown developers.
+Utility apps — flashlights, QR code scanners, weather tools — have repeatedly been found harvesting contact lists, recording microphone audio in the background, or tracking precise location data and selling it to data brokers.

 What to Check Before Installing an App

-Before you install anything, check the developer's name against their official website, read one-star reviews specifically (users commonly report suspicious behavior there first), examine the permissions requested at install, and verify the app has been available for at least several months with a meaningful install count.
-Apps with fewer than 1,000 installs combined with requests for microphone or contacts access warrant serious scrutiny.
+Before installing anything, verify the developer's name against their official website, read one-star reviews specifically (users commonly report suspicious behavior there first), and examine the permissions the app requests at install.
+An app with fewer than 1,000 installs that requests access to your microphone, contacts, or location warrants serious scrutiny.

 On iOS, go to Settings → Privacy & Security to see a per-permission breakdown of which apps have requested access.
 On Android 12+, the Privacy Dashboard provides a timeline view showing which apps accessed sensitive permissions and exactly when.
-Review this dashboard regularly — most people are surprised by what they find.
+Review this at least monthly — most people are surprised by what they find.

 Avoid sideloading — installing APK files on Android outside the Play Store — unless you have a specific, verified reason.
-Sideloaded apps bypass Google Play Protect scanning entirely and are a primary distribution channel for banking trojans and remote access tools.
+Sideloaded apps bypass Google Play Protect scanning entirely and are a primary distribution channel for banking trojans and Remote Access Trojans (RATs).
+Combine strong app hygiene with proper password management so that even if a credential-harvesting app does run, it cannot exploit reused passwords across your other accounts.

 Network Security: Wi-Fi, Bluetooth, and NFC

 Your smartphone's wireless radios are persistent attack surfaces.
-Understanding how to secure your smartphone from hackers at the network layer means knowing which radios to leave on, which to turn off, and when.
+Securing your device at the network layer means knowing which radios to leave on, which to turn off, and when.

 Public Wi-Fi Risks

 Public Wi-Fi networks at airports, hotels, and coffee shops are inherently untrustworthy.
 These networks often carry no encryption between your device and the access point, enabling man-in-the-middle attacks.
-Beyond passive interception, it is trivial for an attacker to create a rogue hotspot with a plausible name — "Airport_Free_WiFi" — that your device auto-connects to if it has seen a similarly-named network before.
+Beyond passive interception, an attacker can create a rogue hotspot with a plausible name — “Airport_Free_WiFi” — that your device auto-connects to if it has seen a similarly-named network before.

-Near Field Communication (NFC) is required for Apple Pay and Google Pay, so disabling it entirely is inconvenient for most people.
+Near Field Communication (NFC) is required for Apple Pay and Google Pay, so disabling it entirely is inconvenient for most users.
 The practical rule: avoid tapping your phone to unfamiliar NFC readers.
-Malicious NFC tags can initiate calls, open URLs, or trigger device actions on older unpatched hardware.
+Malicious NFC tags can initiate calls, open URLs, or trigger device actions on unpatched hardware.

 SIM Swapping and Account-Level Protections